1959 Maryland license plate home page Rick Kretschmer's License Plate Archives 1959 Maryland license plate

 All passenger car plates expired on March 31 of each year, and Maryland made sure you didn't forget it, either.
 The passenger car serial format was xx-00-00.
 From 1954 to 1961 expirations, only the letters A through L (excluding the letter I) were used in either serial prefix position.
 Standard-issue plate numbers were issued sequentially and could not be kept from one year to the next.

-Amateur radio operators could obtain plates with their call letters beginning with the 1957 expiration plates.
+Amateur radio operators could get plates with their call letters beginning with the 1957 expiration plates.
 These were sort of an early type of vanity plate.
-Amateur radio plates with 3-31 expiration dates were issued to cars; those with 4-30 expiration dates were issued to trucks.
-Dave Nicholson, if you're out there, these were likely the only type of 1957-1970 expiration Maryland plates that could be had with the letter Q, as this example shows.
+Amateur radio plates with 3-31 expiration dates were issued for cars; those with 4-30 expiration dates were issued for trucks.
+Dave Nicholson, if you're out there, these were the only type of 1957-1970 expiration Maryland plates that could be had with the letter Q, as this example shows.

 1959 taxi or limousine